cvg/raybender/README.md

 pip install .
 ```

-## Tutorial
+## Examples

-Please refer to `examples/demo.py` for RGBD rendering from a triangle mesh.
+Start by setting up the demo conda environment by running `conda env create -f examples/env.yml` and activate it `conda activate raybender`.
+Next, install RayBender by following the instructions above.
+Please refer to `examples/demo.py` for a minimal RGBD rendering examples from a triangle mesh.